glenvillef/linux-base/README.md

 # linux-base

-TODO: Enter the cookbook description here.
+This cookbook is Glenville Fanoo's learning environment.